[3.16] Lancing Steel Raider | SoftCore | From leveling to end-game guide | Sword go BRRRRR

 While leveling just focus on movement speed and res.

 In epilogue strive for T1 life and 30%+ movement speed with good resistances.
 Then, when you decide to upgrade, get a pair of boots with those mods and Tailwind on critical strike(Hunter influence mod) if you're Raider, Deadeyes should go for chance to dodge attacks or elusive on critical strike(both Redeemer influence mods).

 High-end should be something at least like this pair(or better):

 Tailwind, chance to dodge attacks, at least 30% movement speed and at least T2 life.
 Elusive is awesome, but flat chance to dodge attacks is better, it's a consistent stat instead of the fluctuating dodge chance elusive gives you, so if you have to chose between both mods, get flat chance to dodge attacks.

-Get projectiles pierce additional targets instead of tailwind if you're Deadeye).
+If you're Deadeye, get projectiles pierce additional targets instead of tailwind.

 Amulets are simple, you just want life, res, and phys dmg to attacks while leveling and on low budget.